Why Didn't Anyone Try to Save Liberty the Eagle's Eggs? | Washingtonian (DC)

 “There is a permitting process to go near an active nest,” says Lawrence.
 Due to their history of endangerment, bald eagles fall under the 1940 Bald and Golden Eagle Protection Act (or Eagle Act) and the 1918 Migratory Bird Treaty Act.
 This means that in order to come within 300 feet of a nest during mating season, the ECC must complete a permit application with the US Fish & Wildlife Service.
 Without one, removing the eggs would be unlawful.

-In the past, the Earth Conservation Corps have applied for permits to remove third eggs with a low chance of survival and, when the pesticide DDT was in wider use, to remove eggs whose shells were so thin (thanks to the chemical) that eagle parents would accidentally crush them during incubation.
+In the past, the Earth Conservation Corps has applied for permits to remove third eggs with a low chance of survival and, when the pesticide DDT was in wider use, to remove eggs whose shells were so thin (thanks to the chemical) that eagle parents would accidentally crush them during incubation.
 Yikes.

 In this case, the permit application was not the main obstacle.
 Liberty and Justice’s tree of choice is so high up (110 feet, to be exact), that the group must borrow a Pepco bucket truck to reach their nest.
 It was difficult to get the truck up the hill toward the tree to install the livestream camera earlier this year, says Lawrence, and because there has been so much rain lately, any truck deployed now would need to navigate a lot of mud to reach Liberty’s eggs.